-You know that scene in Pride & Prejudice where Elizabeth Bennet visits Mr. Darcy’s house, finds his man drawer and is like “Oh, my, he even has 9-Volts….
+You know that scene in Pride & Prejudice where Elizabeth Bennet visits Mr. Darcy’s house, finds a random junk drawer in his house and is like “Oh my, he even has 9-Volts….
 Please, Darcy, take me now.”

-For one thing, this guy was so sick the only place he’d be taking anyone would be the royal infirmary ward.
-For another thing, he’s already been dead 3,000 years.
+The Darcy of this story is Pharaoh Tutankhamun, and for one thing, the guy was so sick the only place he’d be taking anyone would be the royal infirmary ward.
 Still, his afterlife estate is far more impressive than the whole of Pemberley, I’d daresay, batteries included or not.

-A treasure trove of golden shrines and idols, food, furniture, clothes and games, weapons and model ships lay buried in the grave of this forgotten ruler.
-After an interrupted robbery shortly after the Pharaoh’s burial in 1323 BCE, KV62, the tomb of Tutankhamun, had laid undisturbed in the Theban desert for more than 3,000 years, and it quickly gained global renown as one of the greatest archaeological finds in history.
+A treasure trove of golden shrines and idols, food, furniture, clothes and games, weapons and model ships lay buried in the grave of this once forgotten ruler.
+After an interrupted robbery shortly after the Pharaoh’s burial in 1323 BCE, KV62, the tomb of Tutankhamun had laid undisturbed in the Theban desert for more than 3,000 years.
+Then in November 1922, beneath the hard bedrock of the previously excavated Valley of the Kings, Howard Carter struck gold, releasing to the world one of the greatest archaeological finds in history.

-And the presentation is enormous.
-The adage “You can’t take it with you when you die,” clearly did not apply to the 18th Dynasty of Ancient Egypt, certainly not to Tut’s tomb.
-As I combed through idols and coffins, miniature boats and what appeared to be a life-sized, divine chia pet during a tour of this visiting exhibit, I kept asking myself a single question: Do any of these things hint at how Egypt became one of the longest-lasting civilizations in the world?
-In an age of so much political unrest, Egypt’s cultural longevity was staggering.
+As I combed through idols and coffins, miniature boats and what appeared to be a life-sized, divine chia pet during a tour of a visiting exhibit, I kept asking myself a single question: Do any of these things hint at how Egypt became one of the longest-lasting civilizations in the world?
+In an age of so much political unrest, Egypt’s cultural longevity is staggering.

 Whether I unlocked any philosophical secrets during my “excavation” remains up for debate.
 I did, however, see a lot of really cool stuff.
-From morally-suspect sandals to the beetle from space, here’s a list of my favorite items from Tut’s tomb, starting with the famous death mask.
+From morally-suspect sandals to the beetle from space, here’s a list of my favorite items from Tut’s tomb.

 The Death Mask

-But repetition seemed to be the norm in Egyptian funerary practice, for in addition to three coffins, the body was also protected by four gold shrines, a tent and a sarcophagus inside the burial chamber, as well as hundreds of amulets.
-They believed the dead person used up its energy during the day and had to return to its body at night to re-energize, just as the sun gained strength during the night and was born again each morning.
-It was unclear whether the elaborate shrines served merely a protective function or were believed to work like some magic microwave that recharged the body.
-What could not be mistaken, however, was the wealth and detail that went into it.
-The layer’s of burial included the following:
+According to the exhibit placards, ancient Egyptians believed the dead person used up its energy during the day and had to return to its body at night to re-energize, just as the sun gained strength during the night and was born again each morning.
+It was unclear whether the repetitive, elaborate shrines served merely a protective function or were believed to work like a magic microwave that recharged the body.
+In either event, the layers of burial included the following:

 Tutankhamun, pearl cap, diadem, amulets, individual gold fingers & toes, sandals, dagger, gold detail, death mask, gold coffin, gold and glass coffin, gilded coffin, stone sarcophagus, gilded shrine 1, gilded shrine 2, gilded shrine 3, linen with bronze rosettes, gilded shrine 4, sealed burial chamber

-Egypt had three main enemies along its borders: Asians, Libyans and Nubians.
-Along with keeping Egypt on its guard, these enemies also served as the main decor for footstools, walking sticks, chariot pieces, and these sandals.
+Egypt’s enemies served as the main decor for footstools, walking sticks, chariot pieces, and these sandals.
 The message was clear.
 Pharaoh had his enemies under his feet and in the grip of his hand.
 Granted, Tut was only a teenager who’d never seen battle.
 He also was already in need of a cane due to disease, but when it comes to Pharaoh, it’s best to promote the positive.